Steve Coogan claims Piers Morgan is "symptomatic of the problem" with tabloid press

 Steve Coogan has claimed Piers Morgan is “symptomatic of the problem” with the tabloid press while criticising his “bullying behaviour” towards Meghan Markle.

-The Alan Partridge actor/comedian appeared on ITV’s Peston last night (March 10) where he shared his thoughts on the fallout from Prince Harry and Meghan Markle’s interview with Oprah Winfrey.
+The Alan Partridge actor/comedian appeared on ITV’s Peston last night (March 10) where he shared his thoughts on the fallout from Prince Harry and Markle’s interview with Oprah Winfrey.

 Coogan referenced Harry’s claims that the Royal Family is “controlled by the tabloids”, adding that “things got really nasty” for the couple after they took legal action on The Sun, The Mirror and The Mail.